ryanrudolfoba/SteamDeck-vangogh_oc_fix-installer/README.md

    `rm vangogh_oc_fix.ko.xz` \
    `sudo steamos-readonly enable`

-## Will this survice a branch update?
+## Will this survive a branch update?
 No it won't!
 You need to run the install again.
 I could make it but it needs further thought.
 Let me know if you have ideas!

+But on the latest SteamOS 3.6 this is now possible to survive a branch update due to /etc whitelist.
+I'll update accordingly once SteamOS3.6 goes to stable.